Phurba: Cultural context

-Traditions such as that of the phurba may be considered a human cultural universal in light of foundation stone rites and other comparable rites documented in the disciplines of anthropology and ethnography; e.g., turning of the soil as a placation and votive offering to spirits of place and to preparation of the land as a rite to ensure fertility and bountiful yield.

 Traditional lineage usage

 In the Kathmandu Valley, the phurba is still in usage by shamans, magicians, tantrikas and lamas of different ethnic backgrounds.
 The phurba is used particularly intensively by the Tamang, Gurung and Newar peoples.
 The phurba is also employed by the Tibetans native to Nepal (the Bhotyas), the Sherpas, and the Tibetans living in Dharamasala.
 The phurba is also used in religious rituals in Bhutan, and can most often be found in the temples and altars of Bhutan.

 Müller-Ebelling, et al., chart the difference of the traditions between the jhankris and the gubajus:

 A Bhairab kīla is an important healing tool of the tantric Newari gubajus.
 As Müller-Ebelling, et al. state:

 Müller-Ebelling, et al. interviewed Mohan Rai, a shaman from the border area of Nepal and Bhutan and belongs to the Mongolian people of the Rai and/or Kirati.
 Mohan Rai is the founder of the Shamanistic Studies and Research Centre in Kathmandu, Nepal.
 In the interview Rai says: